una-org/una/quick_start.md

    Una server listening on port 3216
 ```

-Note: Una is built on top of express and socket.io, and as such,
-these dependencies are automatically installed when you install Una.
+Note: Una is built on top of express and socket.io, hence, these dependencies are automatically installed when you install Una.

 `una.listen` takes in a port number, and creates a HttpServer listening on that
 port number, running the express framework.
 In addition, it also launches the
 socket.io client listening on the same port.
 To gain access to the express app
-object and the socket.io io object, use the following commands:
+object and the socket.io io object, use the following code:

 ```javascript
 // express app instance: